Dodge: Canada

-In Canada, the Dodge lineup of cars started down the road to elimination along with the Plymouth line when in 1988 the Dodge Dynasty was sold in Canada as the Chrysler Dynasty and sold at both Plymouth and Dodge dealers.
-Similarly, the new Dodge Intrepid, the Dynasty's replacement, was sold as the Chrysler Intrepid.
+In Canada, the Dodge lineup of cars started down the road to elimination along with the Plymouth line when the Dodge Dynasty was introduced in Canada as the Chrysler Dynasty in 1988 and sold at both Plymouth and Dodge dealers.
+Similarly, the Dodge Intrepid, the Dynasty's replacement, was sold as the Chrysler Intrepid.

-For 2000, the new Neon became the Chrysler Neon.
+For 2000, the Neon became the Chrysler Neon.
 The Chrysler Cirrus and Mitsubishi-built Dodge Avenger were dropped.
-Dodge trucks, which have been sold at Canadian Plymouth dealers since 1973, continued without change.
+Dodge trucks, which had been sold at Canadian Plymouth dealers since 1973, continued without change.
 All Plymouth-Chrysler and Dodge-Chrysler dealers became Chrysler-Dodge-Jeep dealers.

 The diluting of the Chrysler name did not go well in Canada, especially as the nameplate had been pushed as a luxury line since the 1930s.
 For 2003, the revamped Neon appeared in Canada as the Dodge SX 2.0.
 Since then, all new Dodge models have been sold in Canada under the Dodge name.

 Europe

 Dodge started assembling lorries (trucks) in the United Kingdom from imported parts in 1922.
-In 1933 it began to manufacture a British chassis at its works in Kew, using American engines and gearboxes.
+In 1933, it began to manufacture a British chassis at its works in Kew, using American engines and gearboxes.